 Staying Safe on the Roads in Dallas

 All modes of transportation can travel more effectively by using the right communication signals.
-Turn signals on bicycles and cars can help other travelers make decisions about where they can safely cross streets, change lanes, or continue driving.
+Turn signals on bicycles and cars can help other travelers decide where to cross streets, change lanes, or continue driving safely.
 Making eye contact with other travelers can also help.

-Beware any construction zones.
+Beware of any construction zones.
 Construction zones fluctuate in Dallas regularly, making different parts of the city more hazardous than others.
-If you are driving or traveling through a construction area, slow down and avoid driving distracted.
+If driving or traveling through a construction area, slow down and avoid driving distracted.

 Use Technology to Plan Your Commute

-Listen to the radio, check Google Maps, and look for alternate routes if you know you need to travel in a particularly hazardous area like a construction zone.
+Listen to the radio, check Google Maps, and look for alternate routes if you need to travel in a particularly hazardous area like a construction zone.
 You may be able to pinpoint another route that will allow you to get to your destination faster and more safely.
-Pedestrians and cyclists can also use apps to find walkways that are safer with sidewalks throughout the city.
-Some apps can even identify other travelers that have Bluetooth enabled and warn you of their presence before they get close enough to cause an accident.
+Pedestrians and cyclists can also use apps to find safer walkways with sidewalks throughout the city.
+Some apps can even identify other Bluetooth-abled travelers and warn you of their presence before they get close enough to cause an accident.